benlawraus/pyDALAnvilWorks/README.rst

     :header: "Before","Now"

     "","added auto-complete for: **apptables.TABLE.**"
-    "crappy code (50% of it)","replaced by less crappy code that now contains almost the whole anvil api including GoogleMaps"
+    "poor quality code (50% of it)","replaced by less poor quality code that now contains almost the whole anvil api including GoogleMaps"
     "pass by reference between `call` and `callable`","pickle-unpickle the arguments to simulate the client-server connection"
     "dodgy long_script.zsh for install","Renovated long_script.zsh using other smaller scripts."